spetschu/minclaw/README.md

- An experiment in building an absolute minimalist claw.
+ An experiment in building an absolute minimalist claw for working with a collection of notes.

  # Requirements

-I take all of my notes in markdown.
-My vault of notes is organized in a way that matches my life and my interests (everything is in clean markdown notes vault format with liberal use of [[wikilinks]] to encourage a navigable knowledge graph).

-I want to use tools like claude/gemini-cli/codex not just for session programming but as an ongoing, learning, evolving assistant on top of my notes in a way that they can take advantage of their human curated knowledge and organizational constructs.

-So basically Claud Code and friends, but with claw-like personal assitant capabilities -- proactive organization, short and long term memory, and a heartbeat.
+Claude Code (or codex or gemini-cli) on top of an Obsidian notes vault enhanced with claw-like personal assistant capabilities -- proactive organization, short and long term memory, and a heartbeat.

-# Architecture
+# Architectural Principles

+- Skill/trait driven development over features/code
+- LLM interpretation over fragile code and abstrations
+- Purpose built over general purpose - provide architectural suggestions to the LLM and use it to implement concretely
-- Almost everything drives off of the BOOTSTRAP and evolves from there
+- Drive off of the BOOTSTRAP and evolve from there

+For the notes:
 - Readable flat files in human scale directory structures whenever possible
-- Skill/trait driven development over features/code
-- Absolute minimum configs/plugins/abstractions up front.
-Instead, evolve to fit the purpose as you go
+- Key off of the semantics of the human organized notes to drive the assistant's organizational strategy

  # Installation